DI-LEE/DI-LEE.github.io/_pages/about.md

 - AI watermarking

 Outside of research, I enjoy playing soccer, working out, and traveling.
 I also love learning new things beyond my research area.
 I'm also a big fan of Arsenal.

+If you're interested in collaboration or would like to learn more about my research, feel free to connect!